 - The first time you change to a 3D view, you might see this message.
 The settings button on this dialog box allows you to choose how your models will appear in 3D views. - When you click on the Settings... button you will open this dialog.
-Choose your options for the Default 3D render mode and Default 3D projection. - Click on the OK button.
+Choose you. options for the Default 3D ren ler code and Default 3D projection. - Click on the OK button.